airbytehq/terraform-provider-airbyte/docs/data-sources/destination_gcs.md

 Read-Only:

-- `block_size_mb` (Number) This is the size of a row group being buffered in memory.
+- `block_size_mb` (Number) Default: 128
+This is the size of a row group being buffered in memory.
 It limits the memory usage when writing.
 Larger values will improve the IO when reading, but consume more memory when writing.
 Default: 128 MB.
-- `compression_codec` (String) must be one of ["UNCOMPRESSED", "SNAPPY", "GZIP", "LZO", "BROTLI", "LZ4", "ZSTD"] The compression algorithm used to compress data pages.
+- `compression_codec` (String) must be one of ["UNCOMPRESSED", "SNAPPY", "GZIP", "LZO", "BROTLI", "LZ4", "ZSTD"]; Default: "UNCOMPRESSED"
+The compression algorithm used to compress data pages.
-- `dictionary_encoding` (Boolean) Default: true.
+- `dictionary_encoding` (Boolean) Default: true
+Default: true.
-- `dictionary_page_size_kb` (Number) There is one dictionary page per column per row group when dictionary encoding is used.
+- `dictionary_page_size_kb` (Number) Default: 1024
+There is one dictionary page per column per row group when dictionary encoding is used.
 The dictionary page size works like the page size but for dictionary.
 Default: 1024 KB.
-- `format_type` (String) must be one of ["Parquet"]
+- `format_type` (String) must be one of ["Parquet"]; Default: "Parquet"
-- `max_padding_size_mb` (Number) Maximum size allowed as padding to align row groups.
+- `max_padding_size_mb` (Number) Default: 8
+Maximum size allowed as padding to align row groups.
 This is also the minimum size of a row group.
 Default: 8 MB.
-- `page_size_kb` (Number) The page size is for compression.
+- `page_size_kb` (Number) Default: 1024
+The page size is for compression.
 A block is composed of pages.
 A page is the smallest unit that must be read fully to access a single record.
 If this value is too small, the compression will deteriorate.
 Default: 1024 KB.

 <a id="nestedatt--configuration--format--destination_gcs_update_output_format_avro_apache_avro"></a>